Why choose Seven Seas Worldwide

 - Once you've placed your order, we'll deliver the empty boxes and packaging materials directly to your address, ready for you to pack your goods.
 Although, to ensure the process runs as smoothly as possible, please write your job number and name on at least one side of each box.

 - Next, fill in the online documentation we'll send you, including an inventory to record the contents of your shipment and insurance forms (don't worry, it doesn't take long to complete!).
-Then, book a convenient time for us to pick up your boxes.
+Then, our drivers will collect your boxes on the date chosen by you during the order process.

 - Lastly, our expert team of overseas shippers will safely transport your items to New Zealand.
 After clearing your shipment through customs, we'll deliver it to your chosen destination, or if you prefer, we can notify you of your shipment's arrival so you can collect it from the port instead.